"I came to Disney to help out for two weeks and I ended up staying 29 years."

 1993:

-Marcellite Garner, the original voice of Minnie Mouse in such early
+Marcellite Garner, the second female to voice Minnie Mouse in such

-classics as Plane Crazy, The Gallopin' Gaucho, and The Barn Dance,
+early classics as Plane Crazy, The Gallopin' Gaucho, and The Barn

 2002:

-The Lizzie McGuire episode "You're a Good Man, Lizzie McGuire" debuts on Disney Channel as does the Disney Channel Original Movie Gotta Kick It Up.
+The Lizzie McGuire episode "You're a Good Man, Lizzie McGuire" debuts on Disney Channel as does the Disney Channel Original Movie Gotta Kick It UpGarnering over one million viewers, Kick It Up is based on a true story of a middle school dance team.

 2006: